yosshy/bergenholm/README.md

   on remote sites and fowarding (streaming) them to installing targets.

+* Power Management; Bergenholm can retrieve and change power status of installing targets.
+Supported power type are IPMI, VMware and Libvirt.

 * Written in Flask-PyMongo and Flask-Action; So backend database is MongoDB.
 You can develop Bergenholm with Python.